vaido-world/Gobo-Linux-Information/README.md

 ### How to make dependency out of packages?
-How will the packages be installed in a right order if the order is resolved by dependencies.
+How will the packages be installed in a right order if the order is resolved by dependencie...
+And the Dependencies do not search for Packages in the Current Packages Location.